Xcode UI Test Runner on Docker

-This document describes how to run Xcode UI Tests, such as the Facebook WebDriverAgent (or the Appium fork),
+This tutorial describes how to run Xcode UI Tests, such as the Facebook WebDriverAgent (or the Appium fork),

 xcuitrunner command-line utility, running in a Docker container on Linux.